mleoking/PhET/simulations-java/simulations/build-a-molecule/doc/molecule-data-readme.txt

 There are two files with data about complete molecules:
-    collection-molecules.txt (those that are loaded in the 1st pass and can appear as targets in collection boxes) other-molecules.txt (all other molecules that can be built)
+    collection-molecules.txt (those that are loaded in the 1st pass and can appear as targets in collection boxes) other-molecules.txt (all other molecules that can be built) They correspond to compounds in PubChem's Compound database, and have CID (Compound ID) numbers so that the PubChem compound can be found from a referenced molecule
-//REVIEW what is a CID number?
-They correspond to compounds in PubChem's Compound database, and have CID numbers so that the PubChem compound can be found from a referenced molecule
 Additionally, they have the needed 2d/3d data, bonding information, etc.

 There also is a file (structures.txt) that contains molecule structures used for quickly testing partial molecules to see if they are a sub-molecule of